-It was the turn of the 20th century, and as the child of wandering parents, Annie had already lived in California, South Africa and England before fetching up in Vancouver, aged 18.
+By 1905, Annie Jordan had already lived in California, South Africa and England before fetching up in Vancouver, aged 18.
 There she met and married Willie Rae-Arthur.
-Willie was from Glasgow and a remittance man, the charming but notorious son of a wealthy family, paid by them to stay away.
-He obliged and his wealthy sister Isabella, in Scotland, continued to sign the monthly cheques.
+Willie was from Scotland and a remittance man, the charming but notorious son of a wealthy family, paid by them to stay away.
+He obliged and his wealthy sister Isabella signed the monthly cheques from her castle south of Glasgow.
+Life was good.

-The family decides that Betsy, the eldest of five children at 16, will journey to Scotland to intervene on their behalf.
+Annie decides that Betsy, the eldest of five children at 16, will journey to Scotland on their behalf.
 And Betsy, appealing and intelligent, is a good ambassador.
-She convinces her aunt, who is charmed by this colonial child.
-She pledges to continue her support of the family.
+Isabella pledges to continue her support of the family and to finance their move.

 Annie's World, A Sketch by Bruce Alcock